Breeding Meat Rabbits: From Pairing to Fryers

 Nest box kit scraper board

-To Prep the Nest Box: Line the floor with cardboard, add 1-2” of pine shavings (not cedar), and some hay or straw.
+To Prep the Nest Box: Line the floor with cardboard or brown paper, add 1-2” of pine shavings (not cedar), and some hay or straw.
 I put a slotted resting mat above the cardboard before adding shavings to keep mom from digging out the cardboard.

 Pregnant momma with a “haystache”!

-Good mom’s keep their nest clean.
+Good moms keep their nest clean.
 If the doe pees in the nest, remove soiled bedding and replace with fresh shavings.
-This happens occasionally with new moms before they understand what the nest box is for.
-If a doe repeatedly soils her box after having litters, she may be a candidate for freezer camp.
+This happens occasionally with new moms before they understand what the box is for.
+If a doe repeatedly soils her nest after having litters, she may be a candidate for freezer camp.
 A few droppings in the nest are fine, but they should not be peeing in it.

 Kindling